|Nutritional Guidelines (per serving)|

 In a large skillet, heat the olive oil over medium heat.
 Add the onion to the pan and sauté until lightly browned and tender.

 Add the finely minced garlic and cook, stirring, for 1 minute longer.

-Combine the ground beef with the bread crumbs, 1/2 cup of the ketchup, the Worcestershire sauce, the beaten egg, thyme, oregano, ground black pepper, and salt.
+Combine the ground beef with the breadcrumbs, 1/2 cup of the ketchup, Worcestershire sauce, beaten egg, thyme, oregano, ground black pepper, and salt.